 City to Host Annual Clothing Drive for LGBT Youth in Need

-The City of West Hollywood will host its seventh annual clothing drive for the Los Angeles LGBT Center’s Youth Services program this January.
-The New Year is the perfect time to clean out your closet and lend a helping hand.
-Clothing and accessories that are in good condition, as well as personal hygiene items are in great need.
-All items collected will be distributed to lesbian, gay, bisexual, and transgender (LGBT) youth in need.
+The City of West Hollywood will host its eighth annual clothing drive for the Los Angeles LGBT Center’s Youth Services program this January.
+The New Year is the perfect time to clean out your closet and lend a helping hand to lesbian, gay, bisexual, and transgender (LGBT) youth in need.

-Many young LGBT people at the Center do not have warm winter clothing, nor do they have professional clothing for job interviews or to sustain employment.
+Many young LGBT people at the Center do not have warm winter clothing, nor do they have professional clothing for job interviews or to wear as they start their careers.
 The Center is in greatest need of jackets, coats and ponchos; hoodies; sweats; new packages of socks and underwear; travel-sized, new hygiene items (toothpaste, toothbrushes, shampoo, soap, feminine menstrual products, shaving items, etc.); as well as boxes of snack bars (granola).
 Dress pants, shirts, suits, belts, ties, and blazers are also appreciated.
 Clothing of all sizes is needed, from XS – 4XL.

-The City of West Hollywood will be accepting items in collection bins at West Hollywood City Hall, located at 8300 Santa Monica Boulevard, from Wednesday, January 2, 2019 until Thursday, January 31, 2019.
-Gift cards, preferably in $5 denomination, can be left with staff members in the City’s Social Services Division on the 3rd floor of City Hall.
+The City of West Hollywood will be accepting items in collection bins in the courtyard at West Hollywood City Hall, located at 8300 Santa Monica Boulevard, from Monday, January 13, 2020 through Tuesday, January 21, 2020.
+Gift cards, preferably in $5 denomination, can be left with staff members in the City’s Strategic Initiatives Division at City Hall.
 Please write the dollar value on the gift card.
-Validated parking for West Hollywood City Hall is available in the automated parking garage behind City Hall off of N. Sweetzer Avenue and there is also a loading area available for quick drop-offs.
+Validated parking for West Hollywood City Hall is available in the automated parking garage behind City Hall, south of Santa Monica Boulevard on Sweetzer Avenue.
+There is also a loading area available for quick drop-offs.